shundhammer/qphotoview/doc/Contributing.md

 - Use the Qt reference documentation.
 - Install and study carefully the available Qt examples for reference.
-- Read the (extensive!) documentation in the QDirStat header files.
+- Read the (extensive!) documentation in the QPhotoView header files.
 - Use Stack Overflow.
 - Use Google.
 - Make sure you can build a basic Qt program.